nestriness/nestri/README.md

 ## Features 🌟

-Netris is continuously evolving, and while we're still in the _experimental_ phase, we've packed it with a variety of features for you:
+As Netris navigates through its _experimental_ phase, we're in the process of crafting and testing a variety of features for you:

 1. **🎮 Proton-GE Compatibility:** We utilize Proton-GE for running games, offering extensive game compatibility and ensuring you can play a wide variety of titles.